- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the potential impact on data availability and loss, it is important to carefully configure the power management settings of the Digiever DS-4005 NAS device.
 Consider factors such as the required availability of data, the expected usage patterns, and the importance of power saving versus immediate data access.
 Additionally, implementing appropriate backup strategies, uninterruptible power supplies (UPS), and monitoring systems can help ensure data integrity and availability.

-Although NAS DS-4005 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-4005 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -